olton/mina-node-monitor/server/SERVER-DOCS.md

 - `memAlert` - value to alert when critical memory usage (0 - 100), 0 - no alert
 - `memRestart` - value to restart when critical memory usage (0 - 100), 0 - no restart
 - `snarkWorker` - options to control snark worker
-- `journal` - enable control for mina service with `jouranlctl`
+- `journal` - enable control for mina service with `jouranlctl` (not supported for Docker image)
-- `comparison` - you can enable comparison height with an others nodes with this parameter
+- `comparison` - you can enable comparison height with an others nodes with this parameter (not supported for Docker image)
 - `explorer` - interaction with Mina Explorer

 **Comparison with others nodes**